Series of unforeseen experiences within a long weekend filled with great people and locations.

-I told them many grazie for their friendliness and begun my walk towards the tube.
+I told them many grazie for their friendliness and began my walk toward the tube.
 There, I realized that I'm actually a few minutes ahead of schedule, so I went to see the San Siro stadium, a football temple built in 1926, with a capacity exceeding 80,000 people.
 What an amazing structure!

 In a bit, I entered the tube, and soon I met my new friends and boarded a train to Monza.

 The city welcomed us with lovely weather, people, and buildings.

 ..But there were no balloons in the air.
 In the park where the event should be, we found out that it's cancelled due to the high winds.

 Oh well.
 We enjoyed the day regardless.